StudioDeTelevision/admiraljs/README.md

 AdmiralJS comes as a nodejs module, offering a restful api server which can be used to manipulate your mongo database for your project.

-Admiral can also be easily plugged into a SAILSJS project and thanks to waterline, you might have the hability to administrate data stored on a MYsql, Mongo, Redis server , etc
+Admiral can also be easily plugged into a SAILSJS project and thanks to the waterline ORM, you might have the possibility to administrate data stored on a MYsql, Mongo, Redis server , etc ...

 ### Installation